sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-03-how-to-pretend-you-know-git.md

 Resolving deltas: 100% (18765/18765), done.
 ```

-Pulls down and sets up the `https://github.com/sbagda01/sbagda01.github.io.git` repository on your local disk and automatically configures the `origin` remote for you.
+pulls down and sets up the `https://github.com/sbagda01/sbagda01.github.io.git` repository on your local disk and automatically configures the `origin` remote for you.

 ```bash
 Sergiys-MacBook-Pro:sbagda01.github.io sbagda01$ git remote -v